darix/dovecot-sieve-antispam-rspamd/README.md

    we learn them as ham.
 Anything that wasn't detected as 100% spam yet will be trained as spam if we move mails in. so this supports the first point

+## Default paths used

+dovecot config dir: /etc/dovecot

+all sieve files and scripts: /usr/lib/dovecot/sieve/

+config assumes all mailboxes are child of INBOX so INBOX/Spam for the spam folder.

 ## How to install

 1. make install